hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ## Delivery

-This document outlines the procedure for using the Private Terraform Enterprise installer to set up Terraform Enterprise on a customer-controlled machine.
+This document outlines the procedure for using the Private Terraform Enterprise (PTFE) installer to set up Terraform Enterprise on a customer-controlled machine.

 ~> **Note**: This document is only meant for those customers in the Private